the starling editorial committee aims to breathe new life into our editorial perspective and support young writers in this next phase of their careers

 khadro mohamed

 Khadro Mohamed is a poet and writer from Wellington.
 Her poetry is often inspired by her love for food, texture, history and her whakapapa.
-Her most recent collection of poetry, We’re All Made of Lightning from Tender Press, was shortlisted for the Ockham NZ Book Awards 2023.
+Her debut novel, Before the Winter Ends, was published by Tender Press in 2025, and her collection of poetry, We’re All Made of Lightning, was shortlisted for the Ockham NZ Book Awards 2023.
 You can find her earlier works in a range of online outlets such as The Spinoff, Starling, Sweet Mammalian, and The Pantograph Punch.

 nina mingya powles